 3.6.
 The Parties agree that Section 6:271 of the Dutch Civil Code and the effect of its provisions are excluded.
 This means that in case of a dissolution, Parties will not have an obligation to undo performances they already received.
-For the avoidance of doubt, this means that payments made in advance will not be refunded by eHour.
+For the avoidance of doubt, this means that eHour will not refund payments made in advance.

 3.7.
 In case of termination, no payments made in advance will be refunded by eHour.